Risk Factors Dashboard

 We depend heavily on commercial airlines, subjecting us to unique risks.

 Market conditions have a significant impact on demand for our commercial aircraft and related services.
 The commercial aircraft market is predominantly driven by long-term trends in airline passenger and cargo traffic.
-The principal factors underlying long-term traffic growth are sustained economic growth and political stability both in developed and emerging markets.
+The principal factors underlying long-term traffic growth are sustained economic growth and political stability in both developed and emerging markets.
+Demand for our commercial aircraft is further influenced by additional factors including airline profitability, availability of aircraft financing, trade policies, geopolitics, technological advances, price and other competitive factors, fuel prices, inflationary pressures, terrorism, pandemics, epidemics, sustainability-related preferences, environmental regulations, and reputational factors.
 Demand for our commercial aircraft is further influenced by airline profitability, availability of aircraft financing, world trade policies, government-to-government relations, technological advances, price and other competitive factors, fuel prices, terrorism, pandemics, epidemics and environmental regulations.
 Historically, the airline industry has been cyclical and very competitive and has experienced significant profit swings and constant challenges to be more cost competitive.
 Significant deterioration in the global economic environment, the airline industry generally or the financial stability of one or more of our major customers could result in fewer new orders for aircraft or services, or could cause customers to seek to postpone or cancel contractual orders and/or payments to us, which could result in lower revenues, profitability and cash flows and a reduction in our contractual backlog.
-In addition, because our commercial aircraft backlog consists of aircraft scheduled for delivery over a period of several years, any of these macroeconomic, industry or customer impacts could unexpectedly affect deliveries over a long period.
+In addition, because our commercial aircraft backlog consists of aircraft scheduled for delivery over a period of several years, any of these macroeconomic, industry or customer impacts could affect deliveries over a long period.

 We derive a significant portion of our revenues from a limited number of commercial airlines.
 We can make no assurance that any customer will exercise purchase options, fulfill existing purchase commitments or purchase additional products or services from us.
 In addition, fleet decisions, airline consolidations or financial challenges involving any of our major commercial airline customers could significantly reduce our revenues and limit our opportunity to generate profits from those customers.
+Airlines also are experiencing increased fuel and other costs, and the global economy has experienced and may continue to experience high inflation.
 Airlines also are experiencing increased fuel and other costs, and the global economy has experienced high inflation.

 Our Commercial Airplanes business depends on our ability to maintain a healthy production system, ensure every airplane in our production system conforms to exacting specifications,